dotCMS/plugin-actionlet-varnish-purge/README.md

 README
 ------

 This bundle plugin will provide a workflow actionlet called "Purge Varnish Cache" that can be added to any workflow process.
-It is a proof oc concept plugin that allows you to create workflows that will purge an external varnish cache You configure your varnish endpoint using the plugin.properties file here:
+It is a proof of concept (can be improved or customized) that allows you to create content workflows in dotCMS that will send an HTTP PURGE request to an external Varnish cache.
+You configure your varnish endpoint using the plugin.properties file here:
 `/src/main/resources/plugin.properties`